 The intensity of sympathetic nervous system blockade depends on the local anesthetic dosage.
 A degree of sympathetic blockade and consequent hypotension after spinal anesthesia can be reduced by using small doses of local anesthetic.
-On the other side, a more breakthrough pain was reported with bupivacaine doses of 5 mg or less [16].
-This tendency to adopt a higher dose approach is likely to be attributable to concerns that duration of spinal anesthesia may not be sufficient for the proposed surgery when bupivacaine < 10 mg is used [17].
+On the other side, it was reported more breakthrough pain with bupivacaine doses of 5 mg or less [16].
+This tendency to adopt a higher dose approach is likely to be attributable to concerns that duration of spinal anesthesia may not be sufficient for the proposed surgery when bupivacaine < 10mg is used [17].